Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 In the interaction between a user and a PC app
 the temporal aspects of the interaction need to be well defined.
 The existing UI design approach, WIMP, does not do that.
 It only defines spatial and layout related aspects of a GUI.
 InterUnit is a temporal approach to UI design
-that defines (temporal) interface units and focuses on tracking and managing user-engagement in the user's interaction with the app.
+that defines (temporal) interface units and focuses on tracking and managing user-engagement (in the user's interaction with the app).

 User-engagement starts when a new user first starts using an app.
 At this point they have to be broadly introduced to what the app does and how they may access its capabilities.